 This prevents bacterial pneumonia which kills many people each year, particularly in winter.
-If you are recalled for this vaccine, PLEASE use the summer months to get this upto-date.
+If you are recalled for this vaccine, PLEASE use the summer months to get this up-to-date.

-Pregnant women should have whooping (pertussis) cough vaccine at between 16 and weeks' 32 pregnancy.
-This year, with the threat of COVID ever-present, this is more important than ever.
+Pregnant women should have whooping cough (pertussis) vaccine at between 16 and 32 weeks' pregnancy.
+This year, this is more important than ever.